NEET 1-to-1 Counseling Guidance

 Salary Source: AmbitionBox

-After earning a BAMS degree, individuals can explore employment opportunities across multiple sectors in the healthcare field.
-These include roles in government and private hospitals, Ayurvedic clinics, wellness centres, research organisations, educational institutions, and pharmaceutical companies.
+After earning a BAMS degree, individuals can explore various employment opportunities across multiple sectors in the healthcare field.
+These include roles in government and private hospitals.
+Ayurvedic Clinics, wellness centres, research organisation, educational institutions, and pharmaceutical companies.
 Some of the work environments available are mentioned below.

 There are many private BAMS colleges in India, and the fees are usually higher than in government colleges.
 The cost of studying at these private institutions can vary greatly.
 Below, we’ve listed some of the top private BAMS colleges along with their fees to help students make a better choice.